Chemistry and Climate

 The course is taught at a level appropriate for upper class undergraduate

-chemistry or physical science majors and graduate students.
+chemistry or physical science majors and first year graduate students.

 techniques often used in modern atmospheric and oceanic science via many